Botnet Attacks are becoming increasingly popular among Cyber Criminals due to their ability to Infiltrate almost any Internet-Connected Device.

 Botnet Malware is dangerous to both Corporations and Consumers as they can be designed for various tasks such as…

 - Defrauding advertisers

 Depending on the method of control, the attacker or “bot herder” can amplify the damage they cause.

-Some botnet malware is instructed to take total control of the target device, while other malware runs silently as a background process while waiting silently for instructions from the bot herder.
+Some botnet malware is instructed to take total control of the target device.
+Whereas other malware runs silently as a background process while waiting silently for instructions from the bot herder.